Nisticism/arithmetic-problem-randomizer/planning.md

 Per task.md:

- - Add unit testing
+ - Add unit testing:  I tested most features as I went by logging results.
- - Generating more complex mathematical expressions
+ - Generating more complex mathematical expressions:  This is something I could definitely implement in the future.
- - Maintain a history of questions
+ - Maintain a history of questions:  Questions could be stored in browser local storage or something in the future.
- - Keep a running total score
+ - Keep a running total score:  This is a change I implemented
- - Give multiple questions at once
+ - Give multiple questions at once:  This is a neat idea for a future version.
- - Utilize a timer
+ - Utilize a timer:  This is a neat idea that could be done with a set interval method.
- - Limit the number of incorrect answers
+ - Limit the number of incorrect answers:  This is a great idea.
+Technically I have done with by resetting the streak and the maximum value to 10 as soon as a single incorrect answer is given, but I could change that around a bit.
- - Brand the application
+ - Brand the application:  Hmmmm ...
+Arithmetic Problem Randomizer?
- - _Anything_ else
+ - _Anything_ else:  I also kept track of the total questions answered and the number of consecutive correct answers